AsmaTheWizard/talkish-telegram-bot/readme.md

 - Telegraf lib, to build the bot workflow and responses
 - MongoDB as session managment and to store data, such as customer data and feedback data
 - all of them shipped in Docker container
-- I generated randoms order IDs for customer to pcik form
+- I generated randoms order IDs for customer to pick form

 ## Installation